ajayXkumar/fitness-trainer/README.md

 - **Edit Client**: Click the "Edit" button next to a client to update their first name, last name, and location.
 Confirm changes by clicking the "Save" button.

--**Delete Client**: Click the "Delete" button next to a client to remove them from the dashboard.
+- **Delete Client**: Click the "Delete" button next to a client to remove them from the dashboard.
 A confirmation dialog will appear.

--**Add Appointment**: Click the "Add Appointment" button on a client's row to add a new appointment.
+- **Add Appointment**: Click the "Add Appointment" button on a client's row to add a new appointment.
 Fill in the details and click "Save."

--**Edit Appointment**: Click the "Edit" button next to an appointment to modify its details.
+- **Edit Appointment**: Click the "Edit" button next to an appointment to modify its details.
 Confirm changes by clicking the "Save" button.

--**Delete Appointment**: Click the "Delete" button next to an appointment to remove it.
+- **Delete Appointment**: Click the "Delete" button next to an appointment to remove it.
 A confirmation dialog will appear.

--**Add New Client**: Use the "Add New Client" button to add a new client.
+- **Add New Client**: Use the "Add New Client" button to add a new client.
 Provide the required information and click "Save."

--**Calendar View**: Navigate to the "Calendar" section to view appointments in a monthly, weekly, or daily format.
+- **Calendar View**: Navigate to the "Calendar" section to view appointments in a monthly, weekly, or daily format.
 The calendar provides a visual representation of scheduled appointments.

 ## Functionality